Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: Quantization

-such that the total time derivative vanishes, and the polarization no longer appears at all in the Lagrangian, allowing one to quantize entirely on the basis of the gauge symmetry associated with the electromagnetic field (albeit in a subspace with the reduced gauge symmetry associated with the quantization constraint).
+and the polarization no longer appears at all in the Lagrangian; this allows one to quantize entirely on the basis of the gauge symmetry associated with the electromagnetic field (albeit in a subspace with the reduced gauge symmetry associated with the quantization constraint).
 Note that with this definition, a \emph{gauge transformation} consists of the simultaneous change of the gauge function $\mathbf{K}(\mathbf{x},\mathbf{x'}) \rightarrow \mathbf{K'}(\mathbf{x},\mathbf{x'})$, with an associated change in the vector potential and transverse polarization $\mathbf{A}_{\parallel} \rightarrow \mathbf{A}_{\parallel}'$, $\mathbf{P}_{\perp} \rightarrow \mathbf{P}_{\perp}'$ as determined by Eqs.~\eqref{eq:Afull} and~\eqref{eq:pdef}.
 In Sec.~\ref{sec:time-dep}, we extend this scheme to allow for \emph{time-dependent} gauge conditions, by letting $\mathbf{K}_{\perp}$ be an explicit function of time, such that a gauge transformation also changes $\phi$.
 The quantization function approach can also be used for quantization of systems with no explicit medium reservoir degrees of freedom, when dissipation and dispersion can be neglected in the dielectric function $\epsilon$, as we show in Appendix~\ref{sec:appB}.

 Two important choices of gauge in the theory of light-matter interactions are the Coulomb and multipolar gauges; for the Coulomb gauge

 and for the multipolar gauge,

 where $\mathbf{r}_{\rm A}$ is an arbitary c-number position, and ${\bm \delta}^{\perp} = \mathbf{I}\delta - {\bm \delta}^{\parallel}$ is the transverse delta function (using dyadic notation with $I_{ij} = \delta_{ij}$).
 This form is particularly useful for computing multipolar expansions for charge distributions localized around a position $\mathbf{r}_{\rm A}$ (e.g., a molecular center), and is closely related to the PZW transformation from the Coulomb to multipolar gauges, as discussed more in Sec.~\ref{ssec:matT}.